magnoeasy/easybuilder/english.md

 Run the application

-On the register screen, the field will be arranged as follows:
+On the register screen, the field will be shown as in the image:
 ![image](https://user-images.githubusercontent.com/81401104/115919215-eae1c100-a44e-11eb-8f03-627c920c96d7.png)

 Note that the format is month/day/year.
 So just select the date and then save: